 One of the holes has a swinging log that you can opt to use if you’d like to try and time your shot but all of the others make use of the gently sloping ground, rock and water features.
 There are plenty of places to sit in the shade as you wind your way around the course and cast your eye over the spectacular views of the city.

-How much do the activities at Victoria Park cost?
+How much do the putt putt activities at Victoria Park cost?

 The course seems to take on average about 45 minutes to an hour to complete.
 Just enough time to work up an appetite!

-Is there anything for younger kids at Victoria Park Golf Course?
+Is there anything for younger kids at Victoria Park?

 There is a very quaint, lovingly built playground nestled against the putt putt course.
 Wood chips on the ground make for safe landings.
-There is a small building that has been crafted into an old-fashioned classroom complete with tiny chairs and props the kids can move around.
-A winding walkway unfurls along the length of the area and there’s even an repurposed old tractor the kids can play in!
+A winding walkway unfurls along the length of the area and there’s even a repurposed old tractor the kids can play in!

 There is plenty of seating and shade for parents in this area as well but no food or drink are allowed in here.
 Save your bellies for the Bistro!

-The Bistro offers dining for breakfast (7.00am to 11am), lunch (11.30am to 3pm) and dinner (5pm to close).
-The friendly staff offer table service and can make accommodations for your family – there are many high chairs and a surprisingly large kids menu.
-Here you’ll find everything from gorgeous dutch pancakes to wood-fired pizzas to oven-cured trout served for breakfast!
-There are many vegetarian and gluten free options to ensure that most palates are catered for.
-We reviewed the Victoria Park Complex Bistro on Eat Out With Familes website.
+The alfresco Bistro offers seasonal dining for breakfast, lunch and dinner.
+The friendly staff offer table service and can make accommodations for your family – there are many highchairs and a kid’s menu.
+We reviewed the Victoria Park Bistro on our Get Out with Kids website.

 The Putt Putt course would be too difficult to negotiate with a pram or a wheelchair due to having to step over garden barriers.
 The Bistro and playground, however, can be accessed via ramps and sloping drives.
 The many shaded and seating options make for a welcomed break for those with accessibility issues.